The 6 Best Drywall Stilts

 video play icon

-This wiki has been updated 30 times since it was first published in February of 2016.
+This wiki has been updated 34 times since it was first published in February of 2016.
 Get a leg up on your next construction project with a pair of these drywall stilts.
 They take a bit of getting used to, but whether you're sheeting your workshop ceiling with plywood, mudding and taping gypsum board seams for your new basement renovation, or cutting in a few tall walls while repainting, our selections for this category can help you get the job done quickly.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Dura-Stilt Dura IV